jinthagerman/JBTabBarController/README.md

 ## Installation Notes
 To use, import all the files in the **JBTabBarController** folder into your project and include "`JBTabBarController.h`" where ever it is needed or in your precompiled header.

 Also, include "`JBTabBarController+ConvenienceMethods.h`" if you want to use the convenience property added to `UIViewController`.
 This property works the same as the `tabBarController` property on `UIViewController` and gives you access to the relevant **JBTabBarController** from any of the `UIViewController`s contained in it.
+Using this property currently requires **JRSwizzle**.

 The project uses ARC and targets iOS 4.0+ devices.